tandy1229/nvim/readme.md

-# AWESOME NEOVIM CONFIG
+# About

 <center><img src="https://i.loli.net/2020/12/02/KdbP1m5t8Z2D4Xg.png"</center>

-Here are my neovim configurations.
+This is my neovim configuration.

-The most of neovim configurations is glorious by @theniceboy.
+Most of the configurations is inspired by @theniceboy.

 Anyway, it's **AWESOME** !!!